yxni98/EMNLP_2022/_pages/venue.md

 ## Abu Dhabi

 Abu Dhabi is the capital and the second-most populous city of the United Arab Emirates (UAE) after Dubai.
 Abu Dhabi is also the capital of the Emirate of Abu Dhabi, one of the seven emirates that comprise the UAE federation.
-Situated on a set of islands in the Persian Gulf, Abu Dhabi is a cosmopolitan city with a very large international presence (90% of residents).
+Situated on a set of islands in the Arabian Gulf, Abu Dhabi is a cosmopolitan city with a very large international presence (90% of residents).
 English is the lingua franca.

 To find out more, please visit [this page](https://visitabudhabi.ae/en).